tejaswikonagalla/SRE-agent-copy-1/fastapi-sqlalchemy-alembic-pytest-sample/README.md

 ## Common Issues

 - **Migration failed**: Ensure your database is properly configured in `app/database.py`.
-Check the `alembic/env.py` file for correct database connection settings and ensure the `versions` directory is not empty or missing migration scripts.
+Check the `alembic/env.py` file for correct database connection settings and ensure the `versions` directory contains migration scripts.
+If the directory is empty, generate a new migration using `alembic revision --autogenerate -m "Initial migration"`.

 - **ModuleNotFoundError**: Ensure all modules are correctly referenced in the imports.
 Check the `app` directory for missing `__init__.py` files or incorrect import paths.
 Ensure all dependencies in `requirements.txt` are installed.

 ## Additional Notes

-- Ensure your database is properly configured in `app/database.py`.
-- Update `alembic.ini` with your database connection details if necessary.
+- Carefully analyze the entire repository context, including all imports, dependencies, and file structure.
+- If the code references a file or module that does not exist, create it with the minimal correct implementation required for the code to run.
+- Ensure all import paths and module references are correct and consistent with the repo structure.
+- If requirements.txt needs to be updated for standard packages, update it, but do NOT introduce any non-existent or unresolvable dependencies.
+- Make all necessary changes across any files in the repo to ensure the fix is complete and the code will execute without errors in a clean environment.